frycast/SQL_course/create-database/README.md

 ### Connect SQL Server Management Studio

 9. Install and open SQL Server Management Studio (SSMS) 18 ([click here for guide](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)) note that the SSMS installation will also automatically install [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/what-is-azure-data-studio?view=sql-server-ver15), which I find to be far better than SSMS.
-You can use Azure Data Studio by jumping to the next guide below this one.
+You can use Azure Data Studio by jumping to step 14 below.

 10. Connect with the following parameters: